tytydraco/yessleep/out/If_You_Kill_A_Clown_The_Clown_Police_WILL_Find_Out.md

 The attic was nice.
 Nicer than my first apartment by far.
 Bigger, too.
 I could've just started living up there and there was a good chance no one would've ever noticed.
 Even the moon outside the attic window looked bigger than the one common folk get to see.
 It was weird.

-Just when it was finally sinking in just how long it would take for a hyperactive child to find nine people, clown included, in the house to end all houses, a loud sound rang out.
+Just when it was finally sinking in just how long it would take for a hyperactive child to find people, clown included, in the house to end all houses, a loud sound rang out.

 Layla was screaming, and it wasn't a "Dad bought me my first car" scream.
 It was a "Someone is dragging me into a car" scream.
 Muffled by countless walls and two floor, the shriek was still unsettling and clearly one of terror.